CHAKRADHAR-2/Portfolio/README.md

 ## Deployment Options

-### Option 1: Netlify (Recommended)
+### Option 1: GitHub Pages (Recommended)
-1. Connect your GitHub repository to Netlify
+1. Enable GitHub Pages in your repository settings
-2. Netlify will automatically detect the `netlify.toml` configuration
+2. Set source to "GitHub Actions"
-3. The build will use `--legacy-peer-deps --force` flags to handle dependency conflicts
+3. The workflow will automatically build and deploy on push to master/main
+4. Your site will be available at `https://yourusername.github.io/Portfolio/`

+### Option 2: Netlify
+Connect your GitHub repository to Netlify with the included `netlify.toml` configuration.

-### Option 2: Vercel
+### Option 3: Vercel
-If you prefer Vercel, the repository includes configuration files for both platforms.
+The repository includes Vercel configuration files for deployment.

-### Option 3: GitHub Pages
-You can also deploy to GitHub Pages using GitHub Actions.

 ## Local Development